mksunny1/class-action/docs/api/README.md

 ## Contributing

-If you want to improve class-action, contribute to this project.
-You can contribute in many areas.
-See the [contribution guidelines]().
+Help improve Class-action by contributing to this project.
+You can contribute in many ways.
+See the [contributing guidelines]().
 You can also show your support by sponsoring us.

 [![](https://www.paypalobjects.com/en_GB/i/btn/btn_donate_LG.gif)](https://www.paypal.com/donate/?hosted_button_id=S2ZW3RJSDHASW)

+Thank you for contributing.

 ## Sponsors